 As part of this, the UCLA Luskin Center for Innovation and UC Berkeley evaluation team worked with the Round 1 communities of Fresno, Ontario, and Watts to create the:

-Published in late 2018, this evaluation plan provides a research roadmap that is now used to track and assess local progress and results over a five-year period of TCC investments.
+Published in late 2018, this evaluation plan provides a research roadmap that is now used to track and assess local progress and results of TCC investments over a five-year period in the three Round 1 sites.
+The UCLA Luskin Center for Innovation has since developed supplemental evaluation plans for TCC investments in Northeast San Fernando Valley and Stockton, which are available upon request by emailing firstname.lastname@example.org.

 What TCC Does